Nell-Kh/Hybrid-Adversarial-Defense-ML/README.md

 **Authors:** Silin Michael, Nell Khoury (November 20, 2025)

-## Project Goal: Building a Super Smart Guard Dog
+## Project Goal: Building a Super Smart Guard

 Our project is all about creating a system that can **catch and fix sneaky adversarial attacks** that try to fool AI models.
 Instead of just letting the model guess wrong, our system will act like a security guard: it detects the attack and then cleans the image so the model can make the right prediction.